TheAypisamFpv/CESI_Bad_Apple/README.md

 ![Inference Example](images/inference_epoch_best.png)

-*Side-by-side comparison showing input (left), AI-generated frame (middle), and original frame (right)*
+*Side-by-side comparison showing input (left), AI-upscaled frame (middle), and original frame (right)*

 </div>

 ## 🌟 Project Overview

 This project uses **Neural Networks** to upscale and recreate "Bad Apple!!".
-The neural network is trained to transform low-resolution frames into higher resolution versions, allowing for playback of the video using AI-generated frames.
+The neural network is trained to transform low-resolution frames into higher resolution versions, allowing for playback of the video using AI-upscaled frames.

 <div align="left">